UnderwaterOwlbear/underwaterowlbear.github.io/pages/rules.md

 **Note:** Riders count as 10 slots when calculating a mount's encumbrance.

-**Note:** Rations consumed per day assumes freely available water and forage (such as grass or other undergrowth).
+**Note:** Feed consumed per day assumes freely available water and forage (such as grass or other undergrowth).

 ---